 Baking and cooling

-While the batter is resting, preheat the oven to 350°F. Lightly spray a 10-inch bundt cake pan with cooking spray.
+While the batter is resting, preheat the oven to 350°F. Lightly spray a 10-inch Bundt cake pan (same style as used in this King cake) with cooking spray.
 Spoon the batter into the prepared pan and smooth the top.
 Bake the cake for 55 - 60 minutes or until a toothpick inserted into the cake comes out clean.
 Cool the cake in the pan on a wire rack for 30 minutes.
 Then, turn the cake out onto the wire rack and let it cool completely.

 Two things are really difficult about this cake - the long bake time and the cooling time.
 A full 60 minutes for each!
 It’s important to allow the cake to cool completely though, otherwise, it may stick to the pan when you go to turn it out onto the wire cooling rack.